How a Fundraising Goal Can Lead to Winning Fundraisers

 3. Increase awareness

-A common goal is to nurture and expand awareness for the cause, project, or brand that you are raising money for.
-Increasing awareness will multiply the number of people that engage with your fundraiser.
-Not everyone will become a donor, but you can encourage people to spread the word instead.
-If you want to get people talking about your fundraiser then find creative ways to spread the word.
+A common fundraising goal is to nurture and expand awareness for the cause, project, or brand that you are raising money for.
+Increasing awareness will multiply the number of people that will help and engage with your new fundraiser.
+Not everyone will become a set donor, but you can encourage people to spread the word instead.
+If you want to get new people talking about your organization then find creative ways to help spread the word.
 Check out our blog post 15 Simple Ways to Skyrocket Awareness for a Cause for inspiration.

 Secondary fundraiser goals

 1. Develop community connections

 A less obvious objective is to strengthen existing community ties or to start cultivating them.
-It is strategic to develop connections between your fundraiser and your community.
-Find a way for people to feel invested in your cause.
+It is strategic to develop set connections and goals between your fundraiser and your community.
+Find a way for people to get invested in your cause.
 Make them feel like they are a part of your goals and in turn, you will have a dedicated following of supporters.

 2. Cultivate repeat givers